luthfiybk/luthfiybk/README.md

 # Hi, I'm Luthfi! 👋

 ## 🚀 About Me
-Informatics student who has a curiousity in programming, specifically about Web Dev, Cyber Sec, and Network.
+Final-year Computer Science student who has a curiousity in programming, specifically about Web Dev, Cyber Sec, and Network.
 I am a hardworker and want to learn something new.

 ## 🛠 Skills
 Laravel Framework, React Library, Node Js